-- Clerical errors – To err is human and one can make silly mistakes when filing the KYC form.
+Clerical errors – One can make silly mistakes when filing the KYC form.
 Mistakes in the date of birth or address need to be resolved immediately as they could potentially result in an identity crisis

 Errors can be committed on the part of an individual, a financial institution or the credit bureau (Equifax) and they can be rectified by following a simple procedure.

-- Identification of error – The first step to resolve an error is to identify it.
-As a consumer, you should keenly observe the report and point out errors, if any.
+Identification of error – The first step to resolve an error is to identify it.
+As a consumer, you should observe the report and point out errors, if any.

 Your credit scores, which help lenders, decide whether to extend credit to you and at what interest rate, are calculated from data in your credit report.
 Those should be checked at least once a year unless you plan to apply for credit.
 If you are working to build or rebuild credit, or for any other reasons an individual should peek the credit report about once a month so that you can monitor your scores.